wdyd/wdyd.github.io/README.md

 ## WDYD - What Did You Do?
 An Instructional Presentation Site Collection

+> Viking quote: "Let another's wounds be your warning." - Njal's Saga

 ---

 ## Sites using [RevealJS](https://revealjs.com/ "Many of the Sites are built using this Libray")